What Sleep Is and Why All Kids Need It

 For most kids, sleeping comes pretty naturally.
 Here are some tips to help you catch all the ZZZs you need:

-- Try to go to bed at the same time every night; this helps your body get into a routine.
+- Try to go to bed and wake up at the same time every day, even on weekends.
+This helps your body get into a routine.

 - Follow a bedtime routine that is calming, such as taking a warm bath or reading.